 Born in Cedar Rapids, Iowa, Estes grew up in Laconia, NH.
 An offensive and defensive tackle at Laconia High School, Estes was team captain and Athlete of the Year as a senior.
 He is a member of the Laconia High School Hall of Fame.
 A 1980 graduate of the University of New Hampshire, Estes was a three-year starter and team captain for the Wildcats.
 He was a first team All-New England and Yankee Conference selection as a senior and played for the Wildcats' 1976 Yankee Conference Championship team.

-He and his wife, Katie, reside in East Greenwich, Rhode Island with their two daughters, Meaghan and Kelly, and their son, Brett, a freshman football player at Brown.
+He and his wife, Katie, reside in East Greenwich, Rhode Island with their two daughters, Meaghan and Kelly, and their son, Brett, a sophomore football player at Brown.

 Phil Estes' Career Coaching Record: